mjpritchard/test-decap-help/content/docs/getting-started/login.md

 ---
 aliases: /article/187-login
-date: 2022-10-27 09:37:13
 description: How to login
 slug: login
 title: How to login
+weight: 100
 ---

 This article explains how to login to JASMIN.
 It covers:

-  * Preparing your credentials: loading your private key
+- Preparing your credentials: loading your private key
-  * The JASMIN login servers
+- The JASMIN login servers
-  * Logging in to JASMIN
+- Logging in to JASMIN
-  * X-forwarding for graphical applications (within JASMIN only)
+- X-forwarding for graphical applications (within JASMIN only)
-  * Where next?
+- Where next?

 The instructions below cover the process of logging in using a terminal client only.
 For a graphical linux desktop, please see alternative instructions using